ntwigs/shader-tailor/README.md

 ## 🙋‍♂️ Got Questions?

 Feel free to open an issue or submit a pull request.
-We appreciate your contributions!
+I appreciate your contributions! 🥰